 in accordance with any instructions given by the equipment supplier, consistent with the safe and proper use of the equipment.

-Penalty: $5 500.
+Penalty: a fine of $5 500.

 (2) Despite subclause (1), the choice or manner of use, or choice and manner of use, of equipment of the kind referred to in subclause (1)(c)(ii) is a matter that may be, consistently with each listed OSH law —